ThinkDataEd/curriculum/docs/unit1/campaign1.md

 2) What is my snacking pattern?

-3) How good am I at rating the healthiness of my snack?

-4) Do I tend to eat healthy?
+3) Do I tend to eat healthy?
 How do I compare to my class?
 How does my class compare to the rest of the country?

 ###**2.
 Objectives:**
-Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information regarding the data graphed.
-We can explore the relationship between two sets of data, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.
+Upon completing this campaign, students will have the enduring understanding that interpreting graphs provides useful information about the real world as viewed through the data represented in the graphs.
+We can explore the relationship between two variables, and if there is a relationship, it is driven by the change in the independent variable, x, which causes a change in the dependent variable, y.

 ###**3.
 Survey Questions:** (students will enter data about the snacks they consume):

-**Consider Data:** Before students submit a survey for their first snack, a class consensus of the meaning of the variables must be reached so that proper analysis and interpretations can be made.Two examples are listed below:
+**Consider Data:** Before students submit a survey for their first snack, a class consensus of the meaning of the variables must be reached so that proper analysis and interpretations can be made.
+Two examples are listed below:

-`when` - If students have different definitions of <i>evening</i>, it might make it hard to compare snacking patterns across students.
+`when` - If students have different definitions of "<i>evening</i>", it might make it hard to compare snacking patterns across students.
 As a class, come to a consensus about what time intervals are considered <i>morning</i>, <i>afternoon</i>, <i>evening</i> and <i>night</i>.

 `cost` - If a student has a bowl of cereal as a snack, are they going to include the cost of the entire box or are they going to calculate the unit cost for one serving?
 This needs to be a class decision.